yandex-cloud/docs/en/cdn/operations/resources/purge-cache.md

 {% endlist %}

-It may take up 15 minutes to purge the cache.
+It may take up to 15 minutes to purge the cache.